kailash-manasarovar/statement/docs/timeline/2023/august.md

 ## Going public on Twitter

 - I don't know what to do, I feel like parasites are all over me and I can't get them off.
-- I'm on my way back to Spain and I believe the intensifying harassment is due to them not wanting me to return to Denia.
+- I'm on my way back to Spain and I believe the intensifying harassment is due to them not wanting me to return to Dénia.
 - There has always been a suggestion that I was targeted for my gender critical beliefs, amongst other things.
 - The only possible thing I can do is to go public on Twitter and ask for help, which I do.
 - Going public means adding my real name to my Twitter account Dr Katharine Murphy.